holly-cummins/holly-cummins.github.io/content/posts/2023-08-29--illustrating-talks/index.md

 ![A home office desk, with a computer showing a slide with a large icon of a person next to an aquarium](desk-and-stories-slide.png)_The Noun Project have icons for everything, including aquariums.
 For this slide, I combined two oversized icons.
 The aquarium comes in because I was talking about a project where we used AI to count pet fish._

+Note that icons are *not* the same as clip art.
+Tastes change; at the moment, icons look stylish, and clip art looks [unacceptably dated](https://www.duarte.com/cliche-of-the-week-clip-art/).

 ### Drawings